 To increase a stallion's caloric intake without drastically increasing the total amount of food consumed, consider adding fat to his diet.
 In addition, a fat source could help to keep the stallion less excitable in the breeding shed.
 In addition to providing calories, a fat source in the stallion's diet might also benefit sperm quality and motility.
-Additionally, recent research has shown that an increase in omega-3 fatty acids in the diet could be beneficial to some breeding stallions.
+Additionally, research has shown that an increase in omega-3 fatty acids in the diet could be beneficial to some breeding stallions.

 Vitamins and Minerals

 Further, there is some evidence that certain minerals and vitamins could help improve fertility:

 - Research in horses has shown that selenium is important in sperm motility and structure;

 - Selenium and vitamin E work together in an antioxidant capacity to protect cells from oxidative damage; and

 - Vitamin C has been shown to increase sperm concentration other species.

 Prior to the breeding season, ensure your stallion has an "optimum" body condition of around 5 on the 9-point Henneke Body Condition Scale.
 Since the physical act of breeding does mimic the caloric needs of a horse in light work, owners should be prepared to make changes to their stallions diet as needed throughout the breeding season.

 Stallions' nutritional needs typically change during the breeding season.
 The physical act of breeding necessitates more energy in their diets, and adequate omega-3 fatty acid, selenium, and vitamins C and E levels are needed to promote healthy sperm quality and quantity.